mamba-org/resolvo/README.md

 * Resolvo has support for incremental/lazy solving.
 This allows users to quickly find solutions in ecosystems where retrieving package metadata is expensive.
 * Resolvo is considerably faster than libsolv in large complex cases.
 * Resolvo can easily be used in multithreaded environments.
-* Resolvo provides human readable error messages out-of-the-box.
+* Resolvo provides human-readable error messages out-of-the-box.
 * However, Libsolv is more extensive and supports more complex queries.

 ## Contributing 😍